SatRevolution: LabSat

+AMAN-1

 In February 2022 the Sultanate of Oman, SatRev, Virgin Orbit and Tuatara together signed a Memorandum of Understanding for collaboration on Oman’s first mission to deep space.
 SatRevolution planned to put the first Omani nanosatellite into orbit by the end of 2022.
 The satellite was expected to be launched from Spaceport Cornwall in the United Kingdom aboard the Virgin Orbit LauncherOne rocket.
 The satellite, named AMAN-1, was launched on 9 January 2023 from Spaceport Cornwall by Virgin Orbit with their LauncherOne rocket; the launch was a failure and the satellite did not achieve orbit.

 Following the failure of the first AMAN-1 mission, SatRev prepared another mission named STORK-7/AMAN-1.
 This satellite was launched on November 11, 2023, aboard a Falcon-9 rocket as part of the Transporter-9 mission.
 The satellite was integrated by Momentus.
 However, on December 5, 2023, Momentus announced that the separation of the STORK-7/AMAN-1 satellite failed, and the satellite was irretrievably lost.

 In light of the loss of the STORK-7/AMAN-1 satellite, announced by Momentus, there is debate surrounding the announcement made by the ETCO SPACE following Omani news agency Oman Daily Observer on 21 January 2024 regarding the acquisition of high-quality imagery from the AMAN-1 satellite.
 Shortly after the announcement, comments surfaced indicating that one of the images purportedly taken by the STORK-7/AMAN-1 satellite bears a striking resemblance to an image available on the website of the Planet Labs.
 The similarity extends to dynamic details such as the position of a vessel at sea, its track, wake, and the varying color of the waters near the coast.
 This situation implies that the image must have been captured simultaneously and from the same perspective as a satellite from the Planet Labs constellation.
 Moreover, the resolution and angle of both images are remarkably similar.

-Plans

-Virgin Orbit considered launching satellites from SatRev on its planned mission to Mars in 2022 (the mission did not happen).